julp/ovh-cli/README.md

 ```
 # with your password instead of a valid consumer key
 ovh account <nic-handle> password <password>

-# with a valid and unexpirable consumer key instead of a password
+# with a valid consumer key instead of a password (use link "Create a token" above)
 ovh account <nic-handle> password "" <consumer key>
+# (if your consumer key is not unlimited, append "expires in X days" to the command)
 ```

 ## Commands